Colin Farrell: Relationships and children

 Farrell met English actress and singer Amelia Warner at the premiere of Quills in 2000.
 They dated from July to November 2001.
 There was unproven speculation that they married.
 Farrell said of the relationship that they were "too fast, too young".
-He has had relationships with American model Nicole Narain, singer Britney Spears and actress Elizabeth Taylor, Maeve Quinlan, and Demi Moore.
+He has had relationships with American model Nicole Narain, singer Britney Spears and actresses Angelina Jolie, Elizabeth Taylor, Maeve Quinlan, and Demi Moore.

 He has a son, James Padraig Farrell, born on 12 September 2003, with American model Kim Bordenave.
 In October 2007, he said that his son has Angelman syndrome, a rare genetic disorder characterised by intellectual and developmental delay, lack of speech, and an excitable demeanour.

 From 2007 to 2008, Farrell dated Irish medical student Muireann McDonnell.
 Farrell and British-American writer Emma Forrest dated for over a year, an experience she discussed in depth in her memoir Your Voice in My Head (which mostly focused on her relationship with her therapist, who died unexpectedly).
 According to Forrest, she and Farrell planned to have a child together before he ended the relationship.

 On 7 October 2009, Farrell's second son, Henry Tadeusz Farrell, was born to Polish actress Alicja Bachleda-Curuś (his Ondine co-star).
 Farrell and Bachleda-Curuś split in 2010.